m-clare/NGW_E_Ink_Workshop/Workshop_2022/README.md

 ```

 ## Circuit Python Libraries required
-The libraries below will need to be in the CIRCUITPY/lib directory
+The libraries below will need to be in the CIRCUITPY/lib directory on the MagTag.
 - adafruit_bitmap_font
 - adafruit_display_shapes
 - adafruit_io